NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Model Training and Experiments

 \subsection{Fine-tuning}

 We finetune our model on the MS-MARCO dataset~\cite{msmarco}.
 It consists of roughly 500,000 queries, each with a corresponding set of gold passages (typically one per query) along with a set of 1,000 negative passages produced by running a BM25 system over the full corpus of 8.8M passages.
-For constructing training batches, we use the gold passage as positive, along with a small sample of the BM25 candidate passages as hard negatives.
+We construct training examples using the gold passage as positive, along with a sample of the BM25 candidate passages as hard negatives.

-As we will discuss in Section~\ref{sec:hard-negatives}, the performance on MS-MARCO and BEIR evaluation sets differs based on the different number of hard-negatives included with each example in the batch.
-Each example contains between 3 and 63 hard negative passages and one positive passage; similar to pre-training, each batch consists of 2048 total passages and thus a variable number of queries.
-For instance, with 64 total passages, each batch has 32 queries; with 4 total passages, each batch has 512 queries.
-As with pre-training, the other passages in the batch also serve as random negatives.

-We used early stopping for checkpoint selection, using as criteria the loss value on a held-out set from MS MARCO development slice of data.
-In most cases, this required fewer than 30K steps.
-As this consists of multiple epochs, we use different hard negative passages for each example.
-These are sampled according to their score, overrepresenting higher scoring passages.
+We investigate a variable number of MS-MARCO hard negatives and find that more hard negatives improves MS-MARCO performance but worsens BEIR performance.
+More details can be found in \Cref{sec:hard-negatives}.
+Similar to pre-training, each batch consists of 2048 total passages.